Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Phase diagram

-Additionally, one might have noticed that the patch loosing spectral weight the fastest is $\textbf{K}_0$, the only one with significant spectral weight that the AFM $(\pi,\pi)$ Brillouin zone does not cross.
-This is relevant because for weak interaction strength, long-wavelength AFM fluctuations that are precursor to long-range AFM order lead to a PG at the crossing with the AFM Brillouin zone~\cite{VilkShadow:1997,Kyung:2004,Motoyama:2007}.
-For sure, the many different orders possible at half-filling on the triangular lattice~\cite{laubachPhaseDiagramHubbard2015a,kyung:2006,Sahebsara:2006,yang_effective_2010,laubachPhaseDiagramHubbard2015a} could lead to an analogous phenomenon, but it is unlikely.
-In any case, here we do not want to speculate further on the origin of the PG since this is not the main goal of this paper.
+Additionally, one might have noticed that the patch losing spectral weight the fastest is $\textbf{K}_0$, the only one with significant spectral weight that is not crossed by the AFM $(\pi,\pi)$ Brillouin zone.
+This is relevant because for weak interaction strength, long-wavelength AFM fluctuations that are precursor to long-range AFM order lead to a PG at the crossing with the AFM Brillouin zone~\cite{VilkShadow:1997,Kyung:2004,Motoyama:2007,merinoPseudogapSingletFormation2014a}.
+For sure, the many different orders possible at half filling on the triangular lattice~\cite{laubachPhaseDiagramHubbard2015a,kyung:2006,Sahebsara:2006,yang_effective_2010,laubachPhaseDiagramHubbard2015a} could lead to an analogous phenomenon, but it is unlikely.
+Although one could argue that the loss of spectral weight is correlated to spiral order, in the same way as discussed in Appendix~\ref{sec: Nc=12} for the 12 site cluster, here we do not want to speculate further on the origin of the PG since this is not the main goal of this paper.